pepper-jk/Hierarchical-Federated-Learning-Quantization/README.md

 # Federated-Learning (PyTorch)

-Implementation of the vanilla federated learning paper : [Communication-Efficient Learning of Deep Networks from Decentralized Data](https://arxiv.org/abs/1602.05629).
+Implementation of both hierarchical and vanilla federated learning based on the paper : [Communication-Efficient Learning of Deep Networks from Decentralized Data](https://arxiv.org/abs/1602.05629).
 Blog Post: https://ai.googleblog.com/2017/04/federated-learning-collaborative.html

 Experiments are produced on MNIST, Fashion MNIST and CIFAR10 (both IID and non-IID).
 In case of non-IID, the data amongst the users can be split equally or unequally.